stuartellis/sve-personal-website/content/articles/copier-project-maintenance.md

 commit the changes.
 If you use [Renovate](https://docs.renovatebot.com/) it updates projects with the latest versions of Copier templates, in the same way that it updates dependencies.

-> Use SSH authentication for Git to work with Copier templates in private repositories.
+> Access Copier templates in private Git repositories by using SSH authentication.
 You can pass
 > [credentials](https://copier.readthedocs.io/en/stable/faq/#how-to-pass-credentials-to-git), if you do not use an SSH
 > agent.